-Both the Director of Management and Operations and the tenant must sign and date the inspection form.
+Both the Property Manager and the tenant must sign and date the inspection form.
 The inspection form must include the statement, "The unit is in decent, safe and sanitary condition".

-The tenant has 5 days to report any additional deficiencies to the management to be noted on the move-in inspection form.
+The tenant has 5 days to report any additional deficiencies to the Property Manager to be noted on the move-in inspection form.